gradle/gradle/design-docs/daemon-improvements.md

 # Stories

-# Client removes suspect entries from registry (GRADLE-2444).

-    1. This is implemented - when exception occurs on dispatch/receive we treat the daemon as suspected and remove this entry from the registry.
-    1. Remaining task: integ test.
-    Start a daemon, kill/stop it, start listening on the old port with some test service (e.g. our test http server), try to run a build and/or run --stop.

 # All client and daemon reads on the connection should have a timeout.

 Extend our Connection infrastructure so that it allows receiving with timeout.